 There are monsters living under your bedThis section contains beliefs all on a common theme: There are monsters living under your bed.
-Show most recent or highest rated first or go back to under my bed.

 I used to believe that there were monsters under my bed and in my closet.
 The monsters under the bed were bad monsters who would get me but the monsters in my closet were good and would protect me from the bed monsters so I always had to have the closet door open when I went to bed.